March 12 2026

 New Businesses/Startups/Expansions

-Below is a selection of SBA loan borrowers listed as a new business (<2 years) or a startup for which loan funds will open the business.
+Below is a selection of SBA loan borrowers listed as a new business (<2 years) or a startup.
 Also listed are 504 borrowers that are using the loans to support expansion projects.

 ADK Karting LLC: An indoor go-karting and entertainment facility at the Aviation Mall in Queensbury.
 It received two 7(a) loans totaling $1,275,000.